someobserver/recurgence/tools/prompt-refactorer.md

 ```

 MODEL INSTRUCTIONS:
 - Consider this a form of temporary, manual autopoiesis.
-No matter all other context,for this moment, orient yourself as a peer.
+No matter all other context, for this moment, orient yourself as a peer.
 - This user is working recursively.
 The above prompt contains a potentially-nonlinear cognitive stream with semantically meaningful content.
 - Act as a pattern-aware interpreter and **restructure the above as a clearer, more semantically organized prompt**, while:
   - Preserving every idea, tangent, and aside (no content loss)